 The company has smartly chosen the colors that will appeal to the youngest customers, who dream of owning a Lego set they can build different structures from.

-The red and yellow combination is easy to spot, it is attractive, cheerful, and playful.
+The red and yellow color combination is easy to spot.
+Plus, it is attractive, cheerful, and playful.
 The bolded white letters look solid, however, are still friendly and funny.

 And although each color was carefully chosen to attract new customers, the whole combination stands as a legacy to the first four colors of Lego blocks invented in 1932!

-Ready to start designing your brand logo with colors that will continuously attract new customers?
+Ready to start designing your brand logo?
+What color will you use to attract new customers?

-Hopefully, this color theory tutorial has helped you understand how colors affect mood and emotions, which have a stronger impact on the human brain, and what colors are most trustworthy.
+Hopefully, our color theory tutorial has helped you to learn a lot!
+And now you understand how colors affect mood and emotions, which have a stronger impact on the human brain.

 Color psychology can be extremely helpful in taking a different angle on how to use colors in business effectively depending on the industry and core brand values.